Artists

 The artist now lives and works in Palmerston North.

-Describing his work as a journey of discovery, Daniel is keen to build on the experience garnered in the Dibble foundry to pioneer his own processes for working in bronze.
+Dan's sculptural explorations challenge the possibilities of bronze casting.
+Describing his work as a journey of discovery, Dan is keen to build on the experience garnered in the Dibble foundry to pioneer his own processes for working in bronze.

 Born in Christchurch in 1968, Brett a'Court is a full time artist.